 Please check signage in lobby

 Textbooks not included

-Students will be awarded a Certificate of Program Completion for 8.4 Continuing Education Units (CEUs) upon completion of 84 hours of course work.
+Students will be awarded a Certificate of Program Completion for 8.4 Continuing Education Units (CEUs) upon successfully completing the course.

 Attendance Policy and Other Important Requirements:

 To receive the Certificate of Program Completion the following is required: